A viral Tik Tok by popular social media personality and podcast host Bunnie Xo has women wondering whether breast implants mold.

 It’s not impossible, but is certainly very, very rare.

-Aside from the videos and photos of moldy breast implants that have surfaced, there seems to be just one documented and studied case of mold growth occurring in breast implants while they were inside a human body.
-In that case, mold grew within 18 months of a patient having gotten breast implants.
+Aside from the videos and photos of moldy breast implants that have surfaced, there seems to be just one documented and case of mold growth occurring in breast implants while they were inside a person.

 What type of breast implants are most likely to mold?